 Local district claims serve as a proxy for child welfare caseload.
 Caseload shifts can be caused by any number and combination of factors, including increased public awareness of child abuse and neglect and decisions made at the local level regarding the range and duration of services.
 Since the program's inception in SFY 2002-03, historical claiming has been the basis for trending program growth in the budget year and outyears, as annual increases in claims can range from double-digit growth to nearly no growth.
-Continuing this approach in SFY 2009-10, with adjustments to account for the assumed impact that the current economic climate will have on local districts' ability to spend on CPS and preventive services, DOB's forecast includes five years of historical claiming to determine a trend factor for the budget year and outyears.
+Continuing this approach in SFY 2010-11, DOB's forecast includes five years of historical claiming to determine a trend factor for the budget year and outyears.

 The trend factor is applied to three quarters of actual claims and the projected final quarter in the current year to project budget year and outyear gross claims, as the final quarter of claims is not available at the time of the October update.
-(For example, SFY 2008-09 claims run from October 2007 to September 2008, so the final quarter of claims is not available given a three-month lag in claims.)
+(For example, SFY 2009-10 claims run from October 2008 to September 2009, so the final quarter of claims is not available given a three-month lag in claims.)
 The final quarter is projected using the historical share of 4th quarter claims in prior years.